Jamil Al Midfai: Biography

-As a seasoned politician and two-time prime minister, he was asked to form a new government in August 1937, following the assassination of General Bakr Sidqi, who had ruled the country as a military dictator for almost a year.
-A staunch monarchist, Midfai was again forced into exile to Transjordan following the short-lived pro-Axis coup by Rashid Ali al-Kaylani in 1941.
+As a seasoned politician and two-time prime minister, al-Midfai was asked to form a new government in August 1937, following the assassination of General Bakr Sidqi, who had ruled the country as a military dictator for almost a year.
+A staunch monarchist, al-Midfai was again forced into exile to Transjordan following the short-lived pro-Axis coup by Rashid Ali al-Kaylani in 1941.

-Upon his return to Iraq, he served in various senior capacities including President of the Senate of Iraq in the 1950s, and briefly as prime minister after the suspension of political activities during the Iraqi Intifada.
+Upon his return to Iraq, he served in various senior capacities including President of the Senate of Iraq in the 1950s, and briefly as prime minister after the suspension of political activities during the 1952 Iraqi Intifada.
 He died on 26 October 1958 suffering from lung cancer.

 Fourth Ministry

-When the Crown Prince 'Abd al-Ilah came back to Baghdad in 1 June 1941, He summoned Midfai to Him and after careful consultations, the opinion settled on Midfai to form a new government, so the Prince sent Him the following letter:
+When the Crown Prince 'Abd al-Ilah came back to Baghdad in 1 June 1941, He summoned al-Midfai to Him and after careful consultations, the opinion settled on al-Midfai to form a new government, so the Prince sent Him the following letter: